You put in all kinds of work to finally harvest, but how do you know when the time is right to pick?

 This way, you won’t pick some varieties of vegetation too quickly.

-Make a mental note of how your mature herb produce looks like.
+Make a mental note of what your mature herb produce looks like.
 Then cut herbs back as frequently as possible once they’re ready.
 Store in a dry paper towel in your fridge to absorb any moisture they might have.

 Then dry them as soon as you harvest them for longer storage.